tdcollingsworth/platon_docker/README.md

-⚠️ For demonstration purposes only, requires access to private data (AWS) to run
+⚠️ For demonstration purposes only, requires access to proprietary data

 # Platon
 Please check out the project!